garazaFRI/garaza-webpage/content/event/20190219-Ubiquity-Robotics-1.md

 **Prerequisites:**

-- laptop (w/Linux or w/Linux VM on it)
+- laptop (w/Linux or w/Linux VM on it - you can [download a suitable VM here](https://downloads.ubiquityrobotics.com/) )
 - programming skills

 <!--more-->